 Organic Wine: Can Rich… An Ibicencan Way of Life?17th August 2017

 I am sipping on my glass of local organic red and thinking how flavourful it tastes and suddenly wondering where and how it was made…(as one often does in these complex production times).
-I look at the Can Rich label prominently positioned on the bottle and decide to go visit the vineyard that is responsible for making this wine taste so structured and complex in flavour despite its relatively young age.
+I look at the Can Rich label prominently positioned on the bottle of wine and decide to go visit the vineyard – in Ibiza – that is responsible for making this wine taste so structured and complex in flavour despite its relatively young age.

 I drive through the narrow, winding back roads in the direction of San Mateo village, turn in the direction of ‘Forada’ (a little market taking place every Saturday selling local produce and goods), keep winding until I am in Buscatells land and drive by a rather large property of bright green grape vines.
 I turn in at the Can Rich sign and am immediately struck by the colour of the soil, a characteristic dark orangey red, made more noticeable by the shiny green juxtaposed vines.
 I enter the bougainvillea strewn payes house, and into the local shop for a chat with Stella Gonzalez Tuells, a key player in the Riera family’s organic vineyard.